phaserjs/phaser/README.md

 New features:

 * Added a stage.fullScreenScaleMode property to determine scaling when fullscreen (thanks oysterCrusher)
-* Added touch joystick example showing how to use the clay.io virtual game controller (thanks gabehollombe)
 * Added support for margin and spacing around a frame in Loader.spritesheet.
 * Added Device.vibration to check if the Vibration API is available or not.
-* Added Device.trident and Device.tridentVersion for testing IE11 and forced IE11 to Canvas renderer until pixi updates to support it.
+* Added Device.trident and Device.tridentVersion for testing IE11.

 New Examples: